Revised 1 October 2006

 Mix the used tanning solution with used fix or used hypo clearing agent and a little sodium sulfite or sodium bisulfite before pouring down the drain--this helps convert the dichromate to a less dangerous form.

 8. Refixing.
 The bleached matrix must be refixed at this point.
 As before, fix each print for 5 minutes, with continuous agitation, in a 10% solution of plain hypo (sodium thiosulfate).
 If this fixing step is omitted, the matrices will slowly turn grey when exposed to light.
+Again, wash the print thoroughly to remove residual fix--at least a half-hour with several complete changes of water.

 9. Acid Bath.
 The fixed matrix has a slight grey-green color, caused by residual chromium oxide.
 This can be removed by a bath of 1% sulfuric acid or 1% EDTA.
 Most modern workers omit this step.
 David Lewis recommends an acid bath after fixing, rather than before, as was often recommended by early bromoilists.
 More than one writer on bromoil has stated that the acid bath allows the matrix to accept ink more easily--however, my own experience is exactly the opposite--the acid bath softens the gelatin so much that I find the matrix very difficult to ink.
 I have noticed that sometimes the grey-green color shows through in delicate highlights, such as are often seen in nudes, so I sometimes use an acid bath on such prints, but I do it after the print has been inked and the ink has dried.
 It usually takes less than a minute to remove the chrome oxide color.
 I then wash the print for an hour to remove the acid.